What is unauthorized access?

 Implementing a strong and complex password policy

 A strong and complex password policy is essential for preventing unauthorized access and protecting sensitive data.
-Both individuals and organizations should prioritise creating robust passwords to enhance security.
+Both individuals and organizations should prioritize creating robust passwords to enhance security.

 Crafting unique and intricate passwords means using a mix of uppercase and lowercase letters, numbers, and special characters.
 Avoid predictable patterns or easily guessed information, such as birthdays or common phrases, to reduce the risk of breaches.